 I wouldn’t buy a shotgun mic more expensive than the Rode VideoMic PRO+, unless you’re building a professional team of videographers.
 Don’t overthink these things!
 Remember that and let’s move on.

+Let’s talk about microphones for your podcast, live stream, or general studio/home setup.
 You may have heard of “condenser” microphones.
 It’s a term thrown around a lot these days, but what does it mean?

 A condenser microphone contains within itself two small plates used for recording sound.
 This is different from more traditional microphones (aka dynamic microphones).
-Condenser mics need a power source.

 Pros